+If the inheritance is And the program is Then the treatment is

+Cash • ALTCS Counted as unearned income.

+• SSI-MAO Exception:

-If the inheritance is And the program is Then the treatment is Cash • ALTCS • SSI-MAO • MSP Counted as unearned income.
-Exception: Any part of the inheritance that will be used to pay for the will be used to pay for the deceased person's burial expenses and outstanding debts is excluded.
-Adult Caretaker Relative Pregnant Woman Child KidsCare Excluded.
+• MSP Any part of the inheritance that will be used to pay for the deceased person's burial expenses and outstanding debts is excluded.

+• Adult Excluded.

+Caretaker Relative

+Pregnant Woman

+• Child

+• KidsCare

-Term Definition Inheritance is cash, a right, or a non-cash item bequeathed to a person as a result of someone's death.
+Term Definition Inheritance Inheritance is cash, a right, or a non-cash item bequeathed to a person as a result of someone's death.